YHMao-Ribo/FS_from_Ribo/README.md

 2) A gzip compressed text file that contains read count of Ribo-seq on individual positions of mRNAs.
 Each row represents a dataset on an individual mRNA.
 All data are seperated by ",".

 No additional package required.

+By using command line: Perl codon_inframe.pl cDNA reads where cDNA is the gziped fasta file, and reads is the gziped read count file.
+The script will calculated in-frame rate of all 61*61 individual pairs, which was used to indicate the frequency of out-of-frame translation.